brunoclbr/EngineeringAI/GNNs/README.md

 ```

 ### **3. `cat_web_app.py` - Streamlit Web Interface**
-This script provides a user-friendly **web application** for the research team.
+This script provides a user-friendly **web application** for the research team (no programming knowledge).

 - Users can **input different catalyst compositions, miller indices, and adsorbates** for single-sample predictions
 - To do: implement FastAPI's bacth prediction options: